Marriage for Same-Sex Couples in California

 Yes.
 There is no residency requirement to marry in California.

-Now that DOMA Section 3 has been held unconstitutional, there is a legal means for you or your spouse to apply for permanent immigrant status in the U.S. based on your marriage if your marriage is valid in the place where you married.
+17. For same-sex couples in bi-national relationships, will getting married in California permit a non-U.S. citizen to gain legal permanent residence in the U.S.?Because DOMA Section 3 has been held unconstitutional, there is a legal means for you or your spouse to apply for permanent immigrant status in the U.S. based on your marriage.
 So, in many cases, if you are married or get married, you can sponsor your spouse (or your spouse can sponsor you) for a green card (that is, legal permanent residence).
-However, immigration law is very complicated and you should speak with a qualified attorney before marrying or filing any marriage-based immigration petitions or adjustment of status application.
-Options for families will vary from case to case, based upon a number of factors, including: whether you and your partner are together or apart; whether you are living together in the United States or abroad; whether you and your partner have married; whether your family can marry; and for families together in the United States whether the non-U.S. citizen partner arrived in the United States after having been inspected by an immigration officer or whether they entered without inspection.
-You and your partner are strongly encouraged to speak with a qualified immigration attorney to get legal advice before taking steps to seek out an immigration benefit.
+However, immigration law is very complicated and you should speak with a qualified attorney before marrying or filing any marriage based immigration petitions or adjustment of status application.
+Options for families will vary from case to case, based upon a number of factors, including: whether you and your partner are together or a part; whether you are living together in the United States or abroad; whether you and your partner have married; and for families together in the United States, whether the non-U.S. citizen partner arrived in the United States after having been inspected by an immigration officer or whether they entered without inspection.
+You and your partner are strongly encouraged to speak with a qualified immigration attorney to get legal advice before taking steps to marry or seek out an immigration benefit.

-This FAQ does not address every circumstance in which same-sex bi-national couples may find themselves.
+This FAQ doesn't address every circumstance in which same-sex bi-national couples may find themselves.
 But there are other FAQs that do.
-Please go to www.immigrationequality.org or www.aclu.org to look for more detailed guides about the impact the Prop 8 and DOMA rulings have on immigration-related matters.
+Please go to www.immigrationequality.org to look for more detailed guides about the impact the Obergefell, Hollingsworth, and Windsor rulings have on immigration-related matters.
 Same-sex couples in bi-national relationships should consult an immigration attorney before getting married in California or another jurisdiction.

 No. The government may not discriminate against same-sex couples by barring them from civil marriage – a legal institution established and regulated by the government.
 Religious institutions and clergy members remain free to decline to perform marriages of anyone they want.
 Some faiths do not permit same-sex couples to marry within that faith; however, a growing number do.
 Under current California law, all couples regardless of their sexual orientation may choose to be married by a clergy person in a welcoming community of faith or by a civil servant such as a judge or authorized deputy.